GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ## R: tagContamination()

-Cross-contaminations observed in next-generation clonality sequencing datasets mainly results from carry-over during the sequencing process itself.
-Recurrent IS due to contamination need to be filtered out.
+Cross-contaminations observed in next-generation clonality sequencing datasets mainly result from carry-over during the sequencing process itself.
+Recurrent IS due to contaminations need to be filtered out.
 We define three categories of IS:

-1. **UNIQUE:** IS found in only one individual
+1. **UNIQUE:** IS found in only one individual.
 2. **ENTROPY**: IS found in different individuals.
 The IS distribution is skewed for one individual.
-The actual 'owner'/sample of these IS can be retrieved.
+The actual 'owner/sample' of this IS can be retrieved.
-	* *ENTROPY_RECURRENCE:* The IS is mainly detected in one individual.
+	* *ENTROPY_RECURRENCE:* The IS is reccurently detected in one individual.
 	* *ENTROPY_ABUNDANCE:* The IS is abundantly detected in one individual.
 3. **UNCERTAIN:** IS found in several individuals but the information is not sufficient to assign the IS to its 'owner' with confidence.